-In addition, because our lead product candidates are our most advanced product candidates, and because our other product candidates are based on similar technology, if our lead product candidates encounter safety or efficacy problems, developmental delays, regulatory issues, or other problems, our development plans and business could be significantly harmed.
+DANYELZA and our lead product candidate omburtamab are our most advanced product and product candidate.
+Because our other product candidates are based on similar technology, if DANYELZA or omburtamab encounter safety or efficacy problems, developmental delays, regulatory issues, or other problems, our development plans and business could be significantly harmed.
 Further, competitors who are developing products with similar technology may experience problems with their products that could identify problems that would potentially harm our business.